 - What are the next steps in these refactorings ?

 I’m not talking about a big 6 month planning but rather regular short planning sessions.
 In Scrum this kind of planning happens every sprint.
 To make plannings more visual, engaging and fun, we might us something like Story Mapping.
 (I guess I should blog about this someday.)

 💡 Keeping a Work In Progress limit on refactorings is essential.

-Manage it through Time-Boxing
+Self organize through Time-Boxing

 One last advice before I’m done.
 We must be very careful to time-box our work on refactoring increments.
 It’s all too easy, to get caught up in a refactoring during the slack at the end of the iteration.
 If we let the refactoring spill on features we risk loosing the business people’s trust.